WTC > paintings

 In New York : 11 Septembre, James Hanlon pleaded with a beautiful conviction for a reconstruction identical to that of the vanished Twin Towers (see text of the Manifesto painting in the Paintings section).

 Alike that of Rudy Giuliani, his statement had come to support strongly my own feeling and thinking.
-Consequently, the letter addressed to James Hanlon that did accompany the paintings routed to New York City explained clearly to him why I offered him this set of three paintings : I wrote that his conviction had moved me deeply, and convinced me that my idea was legitimate.
-Hence I aimed to offer him these paintings but in return for that gift, I wished that he could get involved and help me to bring to the New Yorkers’ attention the concept that my set of paintings displayed.
-Because this work had been primarily done for the City of New York and for its people.
+Consequently, the letter addressed to James Hanlon that did accompany the paintings routed to New York City explained clearly to him the reasons for my approach : I wrote that his conviction had moved me deeply, and convinced me that the ideas reflected by my paintings were legitimate.
+Hence I proposed to let him have those works but in return, I made clear that I expected that he would do everything possible to show these paintings and communicate their concept to the New Yorkers.
+Because my work had been primarily done for the latter and their city -and for no one else.

 At this stage of the story, we must remember that the dusk of 2002 was a very special period, when all the projects looking for a "reconstruction" of Ground Zero were in competition, and submitted to the public's verdict.
 This was a subject of major and fierce debates, which kept busy the medias and all minds : at the time that I brought these paintings in America, everything was still possible for the New Yorkers to decide which option they favored for the future of their city.
 That is, which meaning and shape they wished to give to the future of what was henceforth the "Ground Zero" field of fuming ruins.